TUM-Dev/VMP/README.md

 The capture cards are accessed via the Video for Linux (v4l2) subsystem.

-What Does a Media Processor Do?
+## What Does a Media Processor Do?
 A media processor is a purpose-built device that combines multiple input streams, composits new streams, and exposes them via a network feed.
-Often additional features such as remote management, automatic backups, and scheduling are also part of an SMP.

-TUMmp Project Goals
+## Project Goals
 Our aim is to bring the above features into a stable, and software-defined solution that works with industry-standard hardware, reducing costs significantly.

-Current Status
-As of now, TUMmp is in the concept phase.

-Technology Stack
-TUMmp is being built using the GStreamer Multimedia Framework.
+## Subprojects

+As a complex project, VMP is split into multiple subprojects.
+The core of the software stack is the `vmpserverd` daemon, which is responsible for managing the media processing,

+See the [vmpserverd](vmpserverd/README.md) README for more information.

+## License

+The VMP project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more information.